OpenKinect/libfreenect2/README.md

 * Install OpenCL (optional)
     1. Intel GPU: Download "Intel® SDK for OpenCL™ Applications 2016" from https://software.intel.com/en-us/intel-opencl (requires free registration) and install it.
 * Install CUDA (optional, Nvidia only)
     1. Download CUDA Toolkit and install it.
-NOTE: CUDA 7.5 does not support Visual Studio 2015.
+You MUST install the samples too.
 * Install OpenNI2 (optional)

     Download OpenNI 2.2.0.33 (x64) from http://structure.io/openni, install it to default locations (`C:\Program Files...`).